 |Nitric oxide, NO||gas||arginine||endothelial cells, phagocytic cells, CNS, gastrointestinal tract; binds to and activates soluble guanylate cyclase, oxidizes iron-containing proteins, nitrosylates protein sulfhydryl groups|

-Synaptic transmission refers to the propagation of nerve impulses from one nerve cell to another.
-This occurs at a specialized cellular structure known as the synapse, a junction at which the axon of the presynaptic neuron terminates at some location upon the postsynaptic neuron.
-The end of a presynaptic axon, where it is juxtaposed to the postsynaptic neuron, is enlarged and forms a structure known as the terminal button.
+The transmission of an efferent signal from the CNS to a target tissue, or an afferent signal from a peripheral tissue back to the CNS occurs as a result of the propagation of action potentials along a nerve cell.
+Nerve cells are excitable cells and they can respond to various stimuli such as electrical, chemical, or mechanical.
+When the excitation event is propagated along the nerve cell membrane it is referred to as a nerve impulse or more often as an action potential.
+When a nerve cell terminates on another it does so at a specialized structure called a synapse.
+Synaptic transmission refers to the propagation of nerve impulses (action potentials) from one nerve cell to another.
+The synapse is a junction at which the axon of the presynaptic neuron terminates at some location upon the postsynaptic neuron.
+The end of a presynaptic axon, where it is juxtaposed to the postsynaptic neuron, is enlarged and forms a structure known as the terminal button (pronounced "boo-tawn").
 An axon can make contact anywhere along the second neuron: on the dendrites (an axodendritic synapse), the cell body (an axosomatic synapse) or the axons (an axo-axonal synapse).

 Glutamate synapse.
 Structure of a typical synapse showing the presynaptic terminal and the postsynaptic terminal for a typical glutamatergic neural connection.
 This example depicts a synapse which involves glutamate activation of the three classes of ionotropic glutamate receptors.
 Definitions of the receptors types can be found in the section below discussing the glutamate-glutamine cycle in the brain.back to the top